Jewish ceremonial art

+Jewish ceremonial art forms a large part of Judaica (/dʒuːˈdeɪ.ɪkə/), a general academic and art trade term for Jewish-related objects, of which other types are manuscripts, books and other printed materials, artworks in various media, and clothing.

 Textual origin

-Judaism has a set of classical early rabbinic commentaries on the Hebrew Bible; these commentary collections are known as the midrash literature.
+Multiple early rabbinic commentaries on the Hebrew Bible refer to sanctifying rituals with visually pleasing objects in the Midrash.
 Midrash Mekhilta of Rabbi Ishmael has this teaching on a biblical verse:

 Other Midrash teachings (e.g. Shir HaShirim Rabbah 1.15) offer the same idea.
 This idea is expanded upon in the Babylonian Talmud (e.g. Bāḇā Qammā 9b).
 This teaching was understood by succeeding generations as a duty, when possible, to make beautiful items used in Jewish life and worship, both physical and textual.

 Items used on Shabbat

 The following items are used during Shabbat: